dkfans/keeperfx/src/ftests/README.md

             - the above message tells us that at game turn 20, the test failed at function `ftest_template_action001__spawn_imp` because `Failed to level up imp`

-Seeds have been overridden similar to the existing AUTOTESTING functionality.
+Seeds are overriden when using the functional tests.
 This means tests should perform the same every time for random events.

 - (NOTE: There may still be some unaccounted for RNG, the bug_imp_tp_attack_door__deadbody test is an example of this.
 Sometimes the imps do not fly into the door after teleport and the door isn't attacked/broken...)
+- (The only srand not wrapped yet is inside [crypt.h](../../deps/zlib/contrib/minizip/crypt.h#L113) but requires further investigation)